Postpartum hemorrhage (also called PPH) is a serious but rare condition when a woman has heavy bleeding after giving birth.

 Are some women more likely than others to have PPH?

 Yes.
 Things that make you more likely than others to have PPH are called risk factors.
 Having a risk factor doesn’t mean for sure that you will have PPH, but it may increase your chances.
 PPH usually happens without warning.
 But talk to your health care provider about what you can do to help reduce your risk for having PPH.

 You’re more likely than other women to have PPH if you’ve had it before.
 This is called having a history of PPH.
 Asian and Hispanic women also are more likely than others to have PPH.
-We don’t know why PPH affects these groups of women more than others; researchers are working to learn more about it.

 Several medical conditions are risk factors for PPH.
 You may be more likely than other women to have PPH if you have any of these conditions:

 Conditions that affect the uterus

 - Uterine atony.
 This is the most common cause of PPH.
 It happens when the muscles in your uterus don’t contract (tighten) well after birth.
 Uterine contractions after birth help stop bleeding from the place in the uterus where the placenta breaks away.
 You may have uterine atony if your uterus is stretched or enlarged (also called distended) from giving birth to twins or a large baby (more than 8 pounds, 13 ounces).
 It also can happen if you’ve already had several children, you’re in labor for a long time or you have too much amniotic fluid.
 Amniotic fluid is the fluid that surrounds your baby in the womb.

 - Uterine inversion.
 This is a rare condition when the uterus turns inside out after birth.